Wedding Help Northern Ireland: Planning & Advice

 Ideas

 What about if you, the bride, don’t get on too well with the groom’s side?
-Thank them for being there today and raising their son, but don’t go over the top, as it’s best to just celebrate with us, we appreciate it.
+Thank them for being there today and raising their son, but don’t go over the top, as it’s best to just celebrate with us; we appreciate it.
 Just thank them for coming, tell them they look well and have a wonderful son and leave it at that.

 Reasons to make a speech

 Many years ago, you never heard the bride making a speech, but it’s not a big deal now.
-You might not want someone like a relative or friend under pressure as you could be a calm and chilled type of person.
-You should do whatever you're happy with as you're paying for it, so go for it if that's what you want to do some brides are excited, and some others think it’s nice.
+You might not want someone like a relative or friend under pressure, as you could be a calm and chilled type of person.
+You should do whatever you're happy with, as you're paying for it, so go for it if that's what you want to do.
+Some brides are excited, and some others think it’s nice.
 It’s your day, too, so do whatever you're comfortable with, but most importantly, have fun.

-There are various reasons to make a speech, such as possibly your father has passed away, and you want him to be mentioned so you still feel like he is a part of your wedding day.
+There are various reasons to make a speech, such as possibly your father has passed away, and you want him to be mentioned, so you still feel like he is a part of your big day.
 The same could be said about your mother, granny or another close relative.
+It is about your comfort zone.
+I have been before where the groom didn’t make a speech, only the bride, the bride’s father, the groom’s father and the best man.
+It’s not unusual at all.

-I’ve heard before a best man refused the position as he didn’t want to make a speech due to fear.
+I’ve heard before that a best man refused the position as he didn’t want to make a speech due to fear.
 Fear of making a speech in front of a crowd of people.
 In this case, I would make a small speech, something like I’ll make this short and sweet, literally one line.
 If you can’t do this, then maybe someone else can make the speech.

 Reasons why not to make a speech

-There is no reason why a bride should not make a speech in today’s society, why should three or four lads be the only ones to speak?
+There is no reason why a bride should not make a speech in today’s society; why should three or four lads be the only ones to speak?
 I can’t think of a reason NOT to make a speech, and the reasons why you should far outweigh the reasons why not to.